nathanjordan/RideSF/README.md

 of duplicate styling.
 I also made use of jQuery and Underscore as utility libraries in my Javascript code.
 I created the logo and map markers in Adobe Illustrator.
 They are SVG's so they will scale to any size well.
 I used Mocha as the testing framework for the client-side code.
+I also made use of the Chai assertion library and Sinon for function spying in test cases.
+Mocha lets you test in a browser and in a headless environment like PhantomJS which makes it ideal for testing on Travis.
 Below is a list of technologies I used for the front-end and my experience with them.

 * Bootstrap (Proficient)
 * Backbone (Never used before, I've always used Angular)